jyonker/url-shortener/README.md

 **Monitoring**:

-New Relic with Deployment MonitoringPushing
+New Relic with Deployment Monitoring

 **Caching**: